gsuntres/restrek/README.md

-http specifies which properties to use when the http module is being used, which means that all the commands will also be using properties defined in here.
+The http specifies which properties to use when the http module is being used.
+This means that all the commands will also be using properties defined here.

 #### overriding properties

 Although the main properties are defined in the environment's directory, they can be overridden when placed in a command's group directory.
-This way you are able to use commands that use different hosts for example.
+For example you can use commands that use different hosts.
 Such functionality is useful when dealing with micro-services or 3rd party apis such as an api gateway.